Deltares/dfm_tools/README.rst

 	- how to automate this process?
 	- also add changelog besides commit comments?
 - publish some example figures online, maybe py-notebook and example data?
+- arrange auto-testing online (jarvis?): https://docs.pytest.org/en/latest/getting-started.html
-- put testdata on shared location?
+- put testdata on deltares shared location?
+- put testdata and testoutput on github and create jupyter notebook instead of pptx?
 - update license with Deltares terms
 - update all text files and documentations
 - write documentation as comments and generate automatically